Zeutschler/cubedpandas/readme.md

 # A full qualified address, including all dimensions and members, is the most explicit way to access a cell:
 print(cube["product:Apple", "channel:Online", "customer:Peter", "revenue"])

-# Another way to access the same cell is to use a dictionary-like syntax, very powerful & fast!
+# Another way to access the same cell is to use a dictionary-like syntax, most powerful & fast!
 print(cube[{"channel":"Online", "product":"Apple", "customer":("Peter", "Paul")}, "revenue"])

-# If there are no ambiguities across your entire cube (better be sure), you can also use this short form:
+# If there are no ambiguities across the columns of your dataframe (better be sure), then you can also
+# use this shorthand form:
 print(cube["Online", "Apple", "Peter", "revenue"])

-# And if your member names are also compliant with Python variable naming, you can even use this form:
+# And if your member names (string values) are also compliant with Python variable naming, you can even
+# use this convenient form:
 print(cube.Online.Apple.Peter.revenue)

 # 2. Aggregations
-# Cells provide aggregations over all records in the dataframe that match the given dimensions and members.
+# Cells provide aggregation over all records in the dataframe that match a given address.
-# The default and implicit aggregation function is 'sum', but you can also use 'min', 'max', 'avg', 'count', etc.
+# The default and implicit aggregation function is 'sum', but you can also use 'min', 'max',
-# Cells behave like floats, so you can use them in arithmetic operations.
+# 'avg', 'count', etc. Cells behave like floats, so you can use them in arithmetic operations.

 print(cube["Online"])               # 550 = 100 + 150 + 300
 print(cube["product:Banana"])       # 650 = 300 + 350